Information-theoretic principle of emergent 1-form symmetries: Emergent 1-form symmetries and long-range entanglement: Illustrative example of product states

 Geometrically, the 1-form symmetry emerges from the ability to “deform” the symmetry operators through the charged string operators in Eq.~\eqref{eq:post_meas}, allowing them to commute effectively (see Fig.~\ref{fig:pulling}).
 For this deformation to be well-defined, each typical charge configuration must be generated by a unique set of charged string operators so that the symmetry can be “pulled through” unambiguously.
 Using Eq.~\eqref{eq:post_meas}, this condition is

 If this holds, the 1-form symmetry commutes effectively with the charged string operators and is thus present in the ground state $\ket{\phi}$.
-Because it is no longer generated by the bare generators in $S$, the symmetry becomes “dressed”: one specifies how the bare 1-form operators should be deformed through the charged string operators in each charge configuration, and the “size” of that dressing is the average deformation required.
-In Appendix~\ref{sec:app:dressZ}, we illustrate an explicit approach to construct the dressed 1-form symmetry operators using the idea of renormalization-group circuits.
+Because it is no longer generated by the bare generators in $S$, the symmetry becomes dressed: one specifies how the bare 1-form operators should be deformed through the charged string operators in each charge configuration, and the size of that dressing is the average deformation required.
 Conversely, if Eq.~\eqref{eq:1d_criteron} fails, the 1-form symmetry ceases to exist.
 For $\theta\in[0, \pi/2]$, we have $\kappa_{\pmb{m},0} \geq \kappa_{\pmb{m},1}$ for all $\pmb{m}$, therefore

+which evaluates to 1 for $\theta\in [0, \pi/2)$ and evaluates to 1/2 at $\theta = \pi/2$.
+Therefore, the 1-form symmetry is lost and has a transition at $\theta = \pi/2$, as illustrated in Fig.~\ref{fig:productstate}a.
+Physically, below the transition, only a local deformation is required for the bare 1-form symmetry to effectively commute through the charged strings.
+Under coarse graining, these charged strings become irrelevant at long distances.
+As a result, the low-energy theory loses sensitivity to the microscopic details of the symmetry-breaking perturbation and admits an emergent 1-form symmetry independent of the microscopic parameters.
+Indeed, in Appendix~\ref{sec:app:dressZ}, we illustrate an explicit approach to construct the parameter-independent dressed 1-form symmetry operators (for $\theta<\pi/2$) using the idea of renormalization-group circuits.